instacart/formula/docs/testing.md

 ### Basic example
 Use `test` extension to start testing your formula.
-Then, you can use `output` function to make assertions on the output or invoke callbacks.
+Then, you can use `output` function to make assertions on the output or invoke event listeners.

 ```kotlin
 CounterFormula()